Carlos Dotson: Professional career

 On October 7, 2020, Dotson signed his first professional contract with JSA Bordeaux Basket of the Nationale Masculine 1.
 In four games, he averaged 7.3 points and 3.0 rebounds per game.
 On March 10, 2021, Dotson signed with Club Trouville of the Liga Uruguaya de Básquetbol.
 In the summer of 2021, he joined the Charlotte Tribe of the East Coast Basketball League.
 On November 26, Dotson signed with U.D.
 Oliveirense of the Liga Portuguesa de Basquetebol.

 Coaching career

 Dotson joined Clemson as a graduate assistant for the 2021–22 season.
 He left the team in late November 2021 to continue his professional career.
+In August 2022, Dotson was hired as a basketball operations assistant by the Charlotte Hornets and later become Charlotte’s assistant video coordinator in 2023.
+The Los Angeles Clippers hired Dotson to become the player development coach in 2023.
+In May 2024, he was hired as an assistant coach at UCF under Johnny Dawkins.